-Other author(s): Mateus Motter Dala Senta, Sandra Steinmetz, Nelson Novaes Pedroso Júnior Affiliation: Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH, Germany Contact: armin.deitenbach@giz.de
+Other author(s): Mateus Motter Dala Senta, Sandra Steinmetz, Nelson Novaes Pedroso Júnior Affiliation: Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH, Germany Contact. armin.deitenbach@giz.de

 Municipal Plans for the Conservation and Recovery of the Atlantic Forest (PMMAs) - provided by Federal Law 11,428/2006, known as Atlantic Forest Act, and regulated by Federal Decree 6,660/2008 - constitute an instrument for planning and managing actions aimed at conservation, recovery and sustainable use of the Atlantic Forest at municipal level.
 Since 2010, several municipalities have started their PMMA elaboration processes, in some cases, carried out jointly and integrated with adjacent municipalities within the same regional context.
 To encourage the joint and integrated development of PMMAs, Atlantic Forest project promoted the development of seven PMMAs in Lagamar Mosaic region on the coast of Paraná state, including the climate change approach and Ecosystem-based Adaptation measures (EbA).
 The project aimed to support the design and participatory implementation of PMMAs, considering climate change and EbA measures in the seven municipalities that make up the coast of Parana state, namely: Guaraqueçaba, Antonina, Morretes, Paranaguá, Pontal do Parana, Matinhos, and Guaratuba.
-The seven PMMAs on the Parana coast were prepared following the Guidelines for the Elaboration and Implementation of Municipal Plans for the Specialized consultancy.
+The seven PMMAs on the Parana coast were prepared following the Guidelines for the Elaboration and Implementation of Municipal Plans for the Conservation and Restoration of the Atlantic Forest and the term of reference for hiring the specialized consultancy.
 The steps included preparation for the process, diagnosis, climate risk assessment, and elaboration of the action plan.
 As the main result of the project, seven PMMAs were prepared, covering the entire territory of the Mosaic of Conservation Units of Lagamar in Parana state with the integration of climate change and EbA approach.